-Once you have created a report that includes all of the data that you want to see, you can save the report as a Favorite so that you can easily run the report again later.
-See Create Favorite reports, page 15.
+Once you have created a report that includes all of the data that you want to see, you can save the report as a Favorite so that you can easily run the report again later, or schedule the report to run later, or at regular intervals.
+See Create Favorite reports, page 12.